 Timing is of the essence.
 Berries will quickly go bad if they aren’t dealt with soon after you pick them.
 If you’re short on time, you can pop them into one of Tupperware’s Fridge Smart containers–a total lifesaver for me!
 However, you really should process them as soon as possible.

-To keep berries lasting longer for fresh eating, wash them like the video below:
+To keep berries lasting longer for fresh eating, wash them well!

 Preparing your berries for canning, freezing, or for making jams and other preserves?
 Here’s how to clean them so they’ll be ready to preserve.